 Private solar array projects in the county's unincorporated area: Solar Photovoltaic (PV) System guidelines and checklist, click here.

-Tips for purchasing solar for your own property: visit the Iowa Solar EnergyTrade Association consumer site here.
+Tips for purchasing solar for your own property: Iowa Solar EnergyTrade Association consumer site, click here.

 Solar group buys for the public: we appreciate your interest but Johnson County is not currently hosting a program.
 Programs were offered in conjunction with the Midwest Renewable Energy Association in 2018, 2020 and 2021.